Saint Mary's Resource Program

 - To encourage each student’s maximum participation in her learning and in reaching her full academic potential.

 Over the course of four years, our collaborative approach develops a college-ready student who understands her learning strengths and challenges and can implement strategies necessary for future academic success.

 In order to receive a Formal Accommodation Plan, a student must provide a comprehensive psycho-educational or neuropsychological assessment.
-The assessment must be performed by a licensed psychologist (including license number) and be written in English.
+The assessment must be performed by a licensed psychologist (including license number).
 It must have been administered within the past three years and indicate that the student has a diagnosed learning difference with a DSM or ICD code listed.
 Specific evaluations and information required are:

 - cognitive assessment

 - academic achievement test